-A: In the members’ only area, My ITI, Members can download a recorded webinar called ISO 17100:2015 – raising the profile of the translation industry.
+In the members-only area, My ITI, Members can download a recorded webinar called ISO 17100:2015 – raising the profile of the translation industry.

 No. The initial administrative fee covers processing your application and putting the Qualified logo on your profile page of the Directory.
 That will remain there for as long as you are an MITI or FITI.

-A: If you are an MITI or FITI, then email [email protected] to request an application pack.
+If you are an MITI or FITI, please email [email protected] to request an application pack.